Centre for Children, Young People and Families

 Partners

 We have forged close working relationships with numerous external partners encompassing a variety of disciplines.
-These collaborations are often a two-way street, researchers providing partners with evidence-based advice and information, and in return gaining valuable insights into key current issues faced by those directly working with children, young people and families.
-Our partners include the Charlton Athletic Community Trust, HealthWatch Greenwich, Greenwich Mencap and other national and community-based NGOs.
+These collaborations are often a two-way street, with researchers providing partners with evidence-based advice and information, and in return gaining valuable insights into key current issues faced by those directly working with children, young people and families.
+Our partners include: the Charlton Athletic Community Trust, HealthWatch Greenwich, Dandelion Time, Greenwich Mencap and other national and community-based NGOs.
 We also work with local government and other public sector organisations, including the Royal Borough of Greenwich, Kent County Council, NHS trusts and the London Metropolitan Police Service.
 Among the many higher education institutions with which we work in the UK and worldwide are the University of Córdoba, the University of Johannesburg and the Chinese Academy of Sciences and Hacettepe University.
 Our overseas collaborators include NGOs and charities working with families and young people in Spain, Chile, South Korea, Malaysia, Uganda, Turkey and South Africa.

 Funding